Being Christchurch in Covid times

 • Please use the hand sanitisers provided as you arrive in the building

-SMALL GROUPS are still meeting – either on Zoom or on whatsapp.
-Some groups will be beginning to plan to meet again in person.
+SMALL GROUPS are still meeting – either on Zoom, on whatsapp or in person.
 Contact your group leader, or get in touch with Greg Gould, to find out more.

 WEEKLY is no longer full of dates and activities!
 But every week it is emailed or posted to everyone on our database.
-It includes a pastoral letter from the minister or one of the trustees, and news from members of the church family; it’s a great way to stay in touch with each other.
+Once a month it includes a pastoral letter from the minister, and news from members of the church family; it’s a great way to stay in touch with each other.
 If you’d like to send something to go in Weekly, contact our administrator Suzanne.
 The deadline is Wednesday.

 The CHRISTCHURCH FACEBOOK GROUP is another way to stay in touch.
 At the time of writing, we have 225 members.
 Plenty of Christchurch folk share comments, photos, and family news on Facebook, and it’s a good way to stay in touch with the church community.

-PASTORAL SUPPORT is being offered by phone, and in emergencies by socially distanced visits.
+PASTORAL SUPPORT is being offered by phone, texts and visits.
 Christine Warren, our Pastoral Area Lead, has created a network of pastoral friends, so that everyone connected with Christchurch has someone who phones them up regularly for a chat, and to check they are OK.
 If you’d like to be part of this network – either to receive calls, or to make calls to someone else, or both, please get in touch with Christine or with the minister Val.